githubixx/ansible-role-cfssl/README.md

 CFSSL
 =====

 Installes CFSSL (CloudFlare's PKI toolkit).
 I used it as a lightweight CA for Kubernetes.
+See [Kubernetes the not so hard way with Ansible (at scaleway) - part 4 - certificate authority](https://www.tauceti.blog/post/kubernetes-the-not-so-hard-way-with-ansible-at-scaleway-part-4/).

 Role Variables
 --------------